 First and foremost, it's a brilliant form of exercise.
-Cycling is not just for sports enthusiasts and athletes, it's a way to get to work, it's an intuitive way to get errands done and most of all it's a way of life!
+Cycling is not just for sports enthusiasts and athletes, it's a way to get to work, it's an efficient way to get errands done and most of all it's a way of life!

 This is a simple way to integrate health and fitness as part of your daily routine.
-Taking into consideration the ever increasing rate of new cars on Maltese roads, cycling might be the only sustainable way to get to work on time without creating a negative burden to traffic and the environment.
+Taking into consideration the ever increasing rate of new cars on Maltese roads, cycling might be the only sustainable way to get to work on time without creating a negative burden on traffic and the environment.

 3. Is it safe to cycle in Malta?

 Cycling is not an intrinsically dangerous mode of transport.

 Danger comes mostly in the form of motor vehicles, particularly those travelling at higher speeds, and those of larger mass.
 That is why it is essential that good road design separates cycling from faster motor traffic, and also from heavier vehicles like buses and HGVs.
 Where encounters do have to occur, they should be as limited as possible, and at slow speeds.

 Even in countries with poor cycling conditions, the benefits of cycling outweigh the risks, but well-designed streets and roads also make cycling feel like a safe activity, as many studies have found that sharing space with motor vehicles on busy roads is an intimidating and scary experience for most people.
 Malta offers a number of possibilities when it comes to routes, especially through secondary roads, and as you get used to these routes, you might even make new friends.

 More journeys made by cycling would benefit everyone in society, through reduced pollution and an improvement in public health.